Updated on October 3rd, 2022 by Quinn Mohammed

 Growth Prospects

-The operating climate for Sysco was challenged over the past two years as the coronavirus pandemic forced closures of restaurants and other dining venues that make up Sysco’s customer base.
-Also, supply chain issues across the country affected Sysco.
+Sysco’s operating climate has been challenged over the past two years.
+The coronavirus pandemic forced the closures of restaurants and other dining venues that make up Sysco’s customer base, and supply chain issues across the country affected Sysco.

-We believe this is an attainable goal due to the company’s robust business model and impressive competitive advantages.
+We believe this goal is attainable due to the company’s robust business model and impressive competitive advantages.
+The company is also in the process of cutting overhead costs, which should mildly boost bottom-line growth.

 Competitive Advantages & Recession Performance

-Sysco operates 333 distribution facilities worldwide and serves roughly 700,000 customer locations.
-Such a huge presence allows Sysco to keep costs low, and it can pass on the benefits to its customers with competitive pricing.
+Sysco operates ~333 distribution facilities worldwide and serves roughly 730,000 customer locations.
+This huge presence allows Sysco to keep costs low and pass on the benefits to its customers with competitive pricing.

 Another benefit of Sysco’s business model is that it is resistant to recessions.
 Everyone has to eat, which gives Sysco a certain level of demand, regardless of the condition of the U.S. economy.